 When the vessels contact, they become less vulnerable to injury from the liposuction cannulas.
 Liposuction cannulas are hollow bore rods that literally strip the fat out of the body.
 Although they are intended to remove the fat, they obviously can theoretically injury other components in the tissues where the fat live.
 This can include ligaments, nerves, and vessels.

 Shifts in volume from the vessel out to the tissues or vice versa can have detrimental effects on the balance of body fluids which can adversely affect the function of the heart.
 As such, standards have been set regarding the safe volume for liposuction.
 These standards are independently set by each state.
-In the state of California, safe volume for liposuction is as follows.
+In the state of California, safe volume for traditional liposuction is as follows:

 This is because ultrasound liposuction, i.e. VASER, is gentler to the nerves and vessels.
 VASER stands for vibration amplification of sound energy at resonance and utilizes a phenomenon called acoustic streaming to literally melt the fat off of structures such as nerves and vessels.

-If you are concerned about safe volumes for liposuction, Dr. Mowlavi can help you appreciate what volume of tumescent will be required to complete your body contouring.
+If you are concerned about safe volumes for liposuction, Dr. Mowlavi can help you understand what volume of tumescent will be required to complete your body contouring.
 Patients requiring more than the safe liposuction volume guidelines may be recommended to complete their transformation in two settings.

 This 39-year-old female who completed her transformation with safe volumes of liposuction measuring 4.2 Liters.